EscaDevs/esca-allowlist/README.md

 # esca-allowlist
-!To open the menu /allowlist
+# To open the menu /allowlist

                  Vanesca - Allowlist v1.0